 Beyond that, I like what I’m hearing from Peak Prosperity.
 If there are any YouTube videos you’d like to share in the comments, they’re very much appreciated.

 Get travel medical insurance before they stop insuring people –because they might stop issuing new policies, like a flight ban, without warning.

-A new study from China has revealed the no-symptom incubation period may actually be 24 days, not 14 as previously thought.
+A new study from the virus’ country of origin has revealed the no-symptom incubation period may actually be 27 days, not 14 as previously thought.

-That means that 14-day quarantines may ultimately be ineffective (ie. all those passengers from Wuhan now in the US under a 14-day quarantine).
+That means that 14-day quarantines may ultimately be ineffective (ie. all those passengers from the virus’ originating city now in the US under a 14-day quarantine).

 This new finding may have been what led to a leading epidemiologist putting his reputation on the line, claiming that this coronavirus could affect 60% of the global population.

 The World Health Organisation (WHO) has challenged the hypothesis.

 I believe the truth lay somewhere in the middle –especially when mistakes like accidental hospital releases are happening.